Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Januari 2025 13.30.16 UTC
+- WIB: Minggu, 19 Januari 2025 14.20.37 UTC
-- WITA: Minggu, 19 Januari 2025 14.30.16 UTC
+- WITA: Minggu, 19 Januari 2025 15.20.37 UTC
-- WIT: Minggu, 19 Januari 2025 15.30.16 UTC
+- WIT: Minggu, 19 Januari 2025 16.20.37 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational